-The recipient (and any subrecipient at any tier) must comply with, and is subject to, all applicable provisions of 41 U.S.C.
+The subgrantee at any tier, must comply with, and is subject to, all applicable provisions of 41 U.S.C.
 4712, including all applicable provisions that prohibit, under specified circumstances, discrimination against an employee as reprisal for the employee's disclosure of information related to gross mismanagement of a federal grant, a gross waste of federal funds, an abuse of authority relating to a federal grant, a substantial and specific danger to public health or safety, or a violation of law, rule, or regulation related to a federal grant.

-The recipient (and any subrecipient at any tier) also must inform its employees, in writing (and in the predominant native language of the workforce), of employee rights and remedies under 41 U.S.C.
+The subgrantee also must inform its employees, in writing (and in the predominant native language of the workforce), of employee rights and remedies under 41 U.S.C.
 4712.